yosef55902-sketch/AI-Diploma-Program/Course02/DOCS/INSTALLATION_GUIDE.md

 3. **Python < 3.9**: Some libraries don't support older Python

 ### ✅ Solution:
-Use versions in `requirements.txt` - they're all tested together!
+Use versions in `../../requirements.txt` - they're all tested together!

 ---